 The disclaimer, also, generally requires arbitration of disputes that may arise from the game.
 While there may be an argument that this lawsuit should be dismissed in favor of arbitration, it remains to be seen how the court would respond to such an argument because the lawsuit is not based on the litigant’s actions in utilizing the game, but in the game creator’s placement of virtual objects causing others to violate the law.

-We here are IPG will continue to monitor the legal evolution of claims involving augmented reality games.
+We here at Hayes & Simon will continue to monitor the legal evolution of claims involving augmented reality games.